just1000words/just1000words/README.md

 The code also uses the excellent Squire editor written by @neilj and published under the MIT license.

-ideas is also published under the MIT license (see accompanying LICENSE file for more info).
+Just 1000 words is also published under the MIT license (see accompanying LICENSE file for more info).

 ## Instructions
 Download with `git clone https://github.com/a2wd/ideas.git`, then install the required modules with `npm install`, run with `node app/app.js` and browse the site at `localhost:8000`